 To make your own dulce de leche is extremely easy.

 And of course, you can always purchase dulce de leche at the store.
-Here are a couple of great brands I love.
+Here is my favorite brand.

 Another great thing about this Dulce de Leche Fudge is that you can make it way ahead for a birthday party, or special celebration, and freeze it for up to 2 months, already assembled and everything.